 Eating out while on a restrictive diet: most probably the number one reason people give up a healthy lifestyle.
 It’s understandable.
 Eating out and socializing are a big part of our lifestyles and as important for our health as eating wholesome, healthy foods.
 And I’m here to encourage you to not make this your reason to give up, because there are always ways to work around it and keep your healthy habits even when eating out.
 And I might add, you can have a great experience and eat really good food.
+This is your guide to eating the plant paradox way in New York City.

 Eating out guideline for plant paradoxers